cedricwalter/cedricwalter.github.io/_posts/2006-01-07-robosapiens-rs-media.md

     - Robotic
 ---

-<span style="font-style: italic;">Wowwee Robotics has a nice booth set up here at the Sands Convention Center with all kinds of new robotic goodies.
+Wowwee Robotics has a nice booth set up here at the Sands Convention Center with all kinds of new robotic goodies.
 Three new robots are debuting this year: the P.E.A.
 BOT, the RS Media, and the Roboreptile.
 [Read more here](http://www.gizmodo.com/gadgets/ces/live-from-ces-robosapien-roundup-147166.php)